edward-r/ai-lab/apps/prompt-maker-cli/drafts/neovim-plugin.md

+I need to create a Neovim plugin that integrates with the Prompt Maker CLI.
+The plugin should allow users to create, edit, and manage prompts directly from within Neovim.
+Here are the features I want to include:

+- Command to generate a prompt based on selected text or a file.
+- Command to polish an existing prompt using the CLI's polish feature.
+- Keybindings for quick access to generate and polish commands.
+- Display the generated or polished prompt in a new buffer for further editing.
+- Error handling to notify users of any issues during prompt generation or polishing.
+- Configuration options to set default models and other CLI parameters.
+- Documentation on how to install and use the plugin.
+- The ability to select which model to use for generation and polishing.

+Here is information about the Prompt Maker CLI from the tutorial:

 # Prompt Maker CLI Tutorial (Generate Edition)

 This guide focuses on the **AI Prompt Generation** workflow.
 The improve/diagnose flow has been retired—every command now routes through the generator, and polishing is available as an optional second pass.